IQSS/dataverse/doc/sphinx-guides/source/developers/dev-environment.rst

 Run the Dataverse Installer Script
 ----------------------------------

-Navigate to the directory where you cloned the Dataverse git repo and run these commands:
+Navigate to the directory where you cloned the Dataverse git repo change directories to the ``scripts/installer`` directory like this:

 ``cd scripts/installer``

-``./install``

-It's fine to accept the default values.

-After a while you will see ``Enter admin user name [Enter to accept default]>`` and you can just hit Enter.

-**NEW in v.4.19:** We have added a new implementation of the installer script written in Python.
-It is intended to eventually replace the old installer above (written in Perl).
-For now it is being offered as an (experimental) alternative.
-See README_python.txt, in the scripts/installer directory, for more information on how to run it (please give it a try, and let us know if there are any problems and/or if you have any suggestions!)
+Follow the instructions in :download:`README_python.txt <../../../../scripts/installer/README_python.txt>` which can be found in the directory above.

 Verify Dataverse is Running
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~